10 reasons to use a mobile accounting app

 Invoicing has traditionally been a desktop job, but it’s often hard to find the time to sit down and do.
 With a mobile accounting app, clients can send invoices off their phone or tablet – from a jobsite, a vehicle, or a lunch spot.
 The sooner they invoice, the sooner they get paid.

 2. Chasing debtors

 Mobile accounting apps tell your clients when they've been paid, or when an invoice is past due.
 That makes it easy to stay on top of accounts receivable.

 Accounting apps can take a direct feed from your client’s bank account, allowing them to review transactions every day.
 Now they can do a few minutes of bank reconciling each morning, rather than letting it pile up over a month, a quarter, or a year.

-4. Photograph and store receipts
+4. Photograph and store receipts and bills

 Free your clients from the burden of paper records.
-They can photograph receipts with their phone and a mobile accounting app like Receipt Bank or Hubdoc will push it to their accounting software.
+They can photograph receipts and bills with their phone and a mobile accounting app like Receipt Bank or Hubdoc will push it to their accounting software.

 5. Check cash flow anytime

 You can set up a dashboard that allows clients to check money in and money out on their phone.
 It will help them see where their bank balances are at, and keep an eye on cash flow trends.

 Clients that have round-the-clock access to their business accounts become far more engaged in the numbers.
 They’ll check metrics daily and become more invested in the trajectory of the business.
 That ultimately leads to a closer relationship with their accountant.
 Read more about how clients get hooked on online accounting.